yukama18/sonic_char_store/README.md

 - Select a character and click a skill button to power up.
 - AUDIOVISUALS: all character buttons have images of the character; coin toss generates gif
 - SAVE: click "Save progress" to save character purchase progress to file.
 - LOAD: click "Load past progress" to load last saved progress.
-If no saved progerss present, start from scratch.
+If no saved progress present, start from scratch.

+#### Phase 4: Task 2
+I have implemented a type hierarchy.
+I used an abstract CharList class as the superclass/template.
+Since the user needs to keep track of a list of characters already owned and a list of characters not yet owned, there are two subclasses:
+UserCharList and AllCharList.
+UserCharList only has one additional method than CharList, and it is the ability to add new characters.
+AllCharList doesn't have this function as it only needs to remove characters from its list, not add.
+AllCharList, on the other hand, loads all the available characters and creates a nonempty character list upon initiation (so it builds upon the superclass' constructor).
+UserCharList overrides the getChar(String charName) method to return the given character in its list.
+AllCharList overrides the same method but removes the character upon getting the character.
+UserCharList also overrides the getListName() method by returning the actual field listName, while AllCharList always returns the constant variable ALL_CHAR_AVAIL = "all characters available".